3F/MvsSln/Readme.md

 MvsSln provides logic for complex support of the Visual Studio .sln files and its projects (.vcxproj, .csproj., ...).

-It was as a part of the [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent) projects, but now it extracted into the new specially for [DllExport](https://github.com/3F/DllExport/issues/38) and for others.
+It was as a part of the [vsSolutionBuildEvent](https://github.com/3F/vsSolutionBuildEvent) projects, but now it extracted into the new (specially for [DllExport](https://github.com/3F/DllExport/issues/38) and for others).

 [![Build status](https://ci.appveyor.com/api/projects/status/if1t4rhhntpf6ut3/branch/master?svg=true)](https://ci.appveyor.com/project/3Fs/mvssln/branch/master)
 [![release-src](https://img.shields.io/github/release/3F/MvsSln.svg)](https://github.com/3F/MvsSln/releases/latest)